KevinAst/astx-redux-util/src/docs/guide/originalReducerState.md

 This sidebar discussion provides some insight into **originalReducerState** (*mostly an internal implementation detail*).

-A fundamental problem in sequentially joining reducers is that each reducer should be able to build on what has been accomplished by a prior reducer.
+A fundamental aspect of sequentially joining reducers is that each reducer should be able to build on what has been accomplished by a prior reducer.
 In essence it is an accumulative process.